defenseunicorns/zarf-package-software-factory/doc/adr/0002-every-application-that-needs-buckets-gets-its-own-minio.md

 ## Decision

 Each application that needs buckets will get its own MinIO instance.
 This will allow us to backup and restore each application individually without affecting other applications by creating a 1:1 relationship between namespaces in the cluster and applications to be backed up.
-To restore GitLab, all I will have to do is restore the GitLab namespace from a backup.
+For example, to restore GitLab, all I will have to do is restore the GitLab namespace from a backup.

 ## Consequences

-What becomes easier or more difficult to do and any risks introduced by the change that will need to be mitigated.

 * It will be much easier to backup and restore individual applications without affecting other applications in the cluster.
 * Having 1 MinIO per application will be more resource intensive and create a higher maintenance burden.